auchenberg/kenneth.io/source/_posts/2015-12-07-chrome-dev-summit-a-flashback-to-the-good-days-of-google-io.md

 <!--more-->

-Chrome DevSummit is rather small with roughtly 300 participants, mainly from browser vendors, web standards folks, influencers and of-course Googlers.
+Chrome DevSummit is rather small with roughly 300 participants, mainly from browser vendors, web standards folks, influencers and of-course Googlers.
 This mix of people creates an unique atmosphere, much similar to [EdgeConf](https://edgeconf.com/), as everyone attending, are deeply involved with the web.
 This made the networking, dicussions and hall-way track at this years event simply fantastic.

 ## Google's vision for the Web